moeenz/Specto/README.md

 **RecordView** is the responsible one for starting and storing a session.
 It holds the `AudioVisualizer` view which uses fast fourier transforms to project calculated paths over the spinning LP record.
 The TextRank algorithm is applied at the end of the session to detect verbal context.

-`AudioVisualizer`view uses angular gradients to project the FFT to concentric circle paths.
-The whole image shows 50 FFTs calculated five time per second each with 33 components witch makes 1650 visual components in total.
-We started this with multiple curves with different colors, but that implementation was slow, so we switched to using angular gradients that produces a smoother graphic and has a much better performance.
-We also use `.drawingGroup` for better performance.
+`AudioVisualizer` view uses angular gradients to project the FFT to concentric circle paths.
+The whole image shows 50 FFTs calculated five times per second each with 33 components which makes 1650 visual components in total.
+We started with multiple curves in different colors but that implementation was slow, so we switched to angular gradients producing smoother graphics with much better performance.
+We also use `.drawingGroup()` for better performance.

 <p style="margin-top: 32px">
 <img src="./Design/Screenshots/recordview.png" width="320">